scoreur/onset_detection/README.md

 wav_in.py
 ---------------
-use module wave.py and support .wav file with different framerate, but the sampling resulotion has to be 2 bytes.
+use module wave.py and support .wav file with different framerates, but the sampling resulotion has to be 2 bytes.

 freq_analysis.py
 ----------------